ShipBook/swift-log-shipbook/README.md

 [ShipBook](https://www.shipbook.io) gives you the power to remotely gather, search and analyze your user logs and exceptions in the cloud, on a per-user & session basis.

 ---

+## SwiftLog Introduction

+[SwiftLog](https://github.com/apple/swift-log) is a lightweight logging API for Swift that was created by the [Swift Server Working Group](https://www.swift.org/sswg/).
+It is under apple's umbrella and is a part of the swift server ecosystem, and works on all platforms that Swift supports.
+It is slowly becoming the standard for logging in Swift.

 ## Integrating with SwiftLog